Sports Science and Therapy

 The Sport Psychology, Coaching and Physical Education BSc will give you access to our sports hall, sports science labs and highly trained staff.

 Sports science looks into the effect of exercise and sport on the human body.
-This extended degree will give you an understanding of practical skills relating to sport and exercise science.
+This extended degree will give you practical skills relating to sports science.

-This was the world's first Sports Therapy degree, developed in partnership with the Society of Sports Therapists.
+This was the world's first Sports Therapy degree to be accredited by the Society of Sports Therapists.

 In this extended degree we'll introduce you to the field of sports science and explore its relation to the areas of physiology, anatomy, psychology and coaching.